EraldyHq/kubee/docs/bin/kube-x-helm-post-renderer.md

   - the `jsonnet` files present in the `jsonnet` directory are executed
   - the output are added to the Helm templates
 - if a `kustomization.yml` is present at the root of the chart directory
   - the environment variables present in `kustomization.yml` are substituted
+  - the templates are rendered
+  - `kustomize` is applied
-  - `kustomize` is applied on the whole set of templates (Helm + Jsonnet templates)
+  - the output is added to the Jsonnet templates if present

 # JSONNET

 * The files with the extension `jsonnet` stored in the `jsonnet` directory are executed.
-* The output is added as new manifest.
+* The output is added as new manifest (ie new resources)

 # KUSTOMIZATION

-* Your chart should have a `kustomization.yml` file at the root with a resources called `kube-x-helm-x-templates.yml`
+* Your chart can reference Helm templates directly.
+They will be rendered before passing them to `kustomize`
 * The kustomization file can include the `${KUBE_X_NAMESPACE}` environment variable.

-Kustomize won't let you have multiple resources with the same GVK, name, and namespace because it expects each resource to be unique.
+Why?
+To support [this case](https://argo-cd.readthedocs.io/en/stable/operator-manual/installation/#installing-argo-cd-in-a-custom-namespace)

 Example:
 ```yaml